Adel Bettaieb: Professional career

 A youth product of a local club in Villiers-le-Bel for 4 years, Bettaieb moved to the famed French academy INF Clairefontaine at the age of 13, and followed that up with stints at the youth sides of Red Star and Angers.
 He began his senior career with their reserves in 2014.
 He transferred to the Belgian National Division 1 club La Louviere on 2 July 2018.
-He moved to the Luxembourgian club Dudelange in the summer of 2019.
+He moved to the Luxembourgish club Dudelange in the summer of 2019.
 He helped Dudelange win the 2021–22 Luxembourg National Division.
 On 30 June 2022, he signed a professional 1+1 year contract with the newly promoted side Ümraniyespor in the Turkish Süper Lig.
 He made his professional debut with Ümraniyespor in a 3–3 Süper Lig tie with Fenerbahçe on 8 August 2022.

 International career

 Born in France, Bettaieb is of Tunisian descent through his father.
 He was called up to the senior Tunisia national teams in September 2019 without featuring.